 What Does Piercing the Corporate Veil Mean?

-The corporate shield or corporate veil is a term used to describe the separation of a corporation from its owners.
-As a separate entity, a corporation (including an S corporation) or limited liability company (LLC) is set up to "shield" the owners of the corporation (or members of the LLC) from personal liability for the debts or negligence of the business.
+The corporate shield or corporate veil is a term used to describe the separation of a business (not just corporations) from its owners for liability purposes.
+As a separate entity, a corporation or limited liability company (LLC) is set up to "shield" the owners of the corporation (or members of the LLC) from personal liability for the debts, negligence, or mismanagement of the business.

 The concept of the corporate veil is important to the concept of limited liability.
 In general, if the corporation or LLC is considered completely separate from the individuals who own and manage the business, those owners/managers cannot be held responsible for the company's actions.
 The company and individuals are separate.

-The corporate veil may be pierced is in cases in which a corporate or LLC officer or owner may be liable for debts of the business.
-For example:
+The corporate veil may be pierced in cases in which a corporate or LLC officer or owner may be liable for debts of the business, including: